Splitting of topological charge pumping in an interacting two-component fermionic Rice-Mele Hubbard model: Summary and discussion

 In \cite{Nakagawa2018}, Nakagawa \textit{et al.} theoretically study the same model and interpret their results in terms of a breakdown of quantized particle pumping due to the repulsive Hubbard interaction.
 For open boundary conditions, the many-body polarization \cite{King-smith1993,Resta1994,Ortiz1996,Resta1998} shows a quantized jump due to the emergence of edge states in an OBC system \cite{Hatsugai2016}.
 For finite interaction strength, these edge-state contributions are shown to split up along the pump cycle which eventually leads to a breakdown of quantized pumping.
 In our context of splitting degenerate points, the breakdown in the interacting two-component Rice-Mele model is seen when the splitting of the single degeneracy at \(\Delta = 0\) into two critical points at \(\pm \Delta_c\) due to the Hubbard interaction surpasses the \(\Delta\)-radius of the origin-centered pumping path in the \(\delta-\Delta\) plane.
-Therefore, the pumping path \(\tilde{\mathcal{C}}_2\) chosen by Nakagawa \textit{et al.} encounters a gapless phase between the two spin-critical points \(\pm\Delta_S\) twice but most importantly, does not encircle an isolated singularity and hence no charge is pumped.
-We argue that this constitutes a transition from pumping a quantized number of two to zero particles instead of a breakdown.
+Therefore, the pumping path \(\tilde{\mathcal{C}}_2\) chosen by Nakagawa \textit{et al.} indeed encounters a gapless phase between the two spin-critical points \(\pm\Delta_S\) twice but most importantly, does not encircle an isolated singularity and hence no charge is pumped.
+We argue that this primarily constitutes a transition from pumping a quantized number of two to zero particles during initial pump cycles, while the breakdown due to the spin-gapless line will manifest itself after sufficiently many pump cycles.